amal-k04/30-days-of-python-project/Day10/Task1/readme.md

 ## Task:1
 ## Triangle Properties and Area Calculator

-This Python script calculates the area of a triangle and determines its type: Isosceles, Equilateral, or Scalene (different sides).
+This Python program calculates the area of a triangle and determines its type: Isosceles, Equilateral, or Scalene (different sides).

 ```python